August 15, 2022 | Purdue Global

 What Can You Do with These Certifications?

-Behavior analyst job descriptions typically involve working with individuals with disabilities such as autism.
-They observe the relationships between behaviors and environments, and they work with their clients to develop or modify new behaviors.
-As a behavior analyst, you may work in a clinical practice, a public school, or even at a corporate office specializing in organizational behavior management.
+Behavior analyst jobs typically involve working with individuals with developmental disabilities such as autism.
+Behavior analyst professionals observe the relationships between behaviors and environments, and they work with their clients to develop or modify new behaviors.
+As a behavior analyst, you may work in a clinical practice, public school, or corporate office specializing in organizational behavior management.

 Increasingly, different types of behavior analyst jobs are opening up.
-For example, the FBI hires BA professionals for its three behavioral analysis units.
+For example, the FBI hires behavior analysis professionals for its behavioral analysis units.
 Duties may include looking into the psychological aspects behind terrorist acts and crimes in which adults and children are victims.

 Other ABA paths you might pursue include: